amphp/http-server/README.md

 $ bin/aerys --h
 ```

-## Basic Config Examples
+## Basic Examples

 ##### Hello World

 Any string or seekable stream resource may be returned as a response.
 Resources are automatically
-streamed to clients whereas strings are obviously fully buffered in memory.
+streamed to clients.

 ```php
 <?php